MuhammadZubairSC/Html-Basics/README.md

 # Web Development by me

-This repository has been made by me to put show some of the cool web pages programmed by me.
+This repository has been made by me to show some of the cool web pages.

 Use mainProg.py to run.